 For those readers of the online publication: ‘Blake / An Illustrated Quarterly’ and in particular G. E. Bentley, Jr.’s article: ‘William Blake and His Circle: A Checklist ….
 2012’ where mention is made of this website, and of George Cumberland in particular, the page that is referenced in that article can be accessed HERE.

-Perhaps the purpose of this website is to try to push back against the ideas expressed in some lines from Alexander Pope’s Elegy to the Memory of an Unfortunate Lady:
+We dedicate this website to those celebrated in Alexander Pope’s Elegy to the Memory of an Unfortunate Lady:

 Most souls, ’tis true, but peep out once an age,